x

 The primary categorization of pens is done on the basis of the type of tips, namely, solid tip burners and variable temperature wood burners.

-Solid tip burners, also known as craft style wood burners, are great for beginners.
+Solid tip burners, also known as craft-style wood burners, are great for beginners.
 It’s excellent for filling up big chunks of designs which you can use to make signs or simple designs.
-Corollary, on the other hand, these fail at creating complex or highly detailed designs.
+Corollary, on the other hand, fails at creating complex or highly detailed designs.

-• Heating and cooling takes a lot more time, about 5-10 minutes.
+• Heating and cooling take a lot more time, about 5-10 minutes.

 • The handle is much larger.

-• Mostly come equipped for a hand shield to prevent the user’s hands from burning.
+• Most come equipped with a hand shield to prevent the user’s hands from burning.

 • These come with finer pen tips for much more detailed work.